go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 Parts of this proposal are more strict than is technically necessary (for

-example, requiring one module, forbidding replace
+example, requiring one module, forbidding replace directives).
+We could relax

 these restrictions without breaking compatibility in the future if it seems